 UHV History Day

-Every spring we sponsor History Day, an opportunity for current students and alumni to come together for lunch and a discussion of careers in history.
+Every spring we sponsor UHV History Day, an opportunity for current students and alumni to come together for lunch and a discussion of careers in history.
 Students and faculty also present and discuss aspects of their work.
 In the evening, we extend an invitation to the local community in Victoria to join us for a keynote lecture given by a prominent historian.
-For our inaugural History Day in Spring 2020, Karl Jacoby spoke on “The Strange Career of William Ellis: The Slave from Victoria Who Became a Mexican Millionaire.”
+If you would like to support our work, please think about contributing to our History Day fund, which pays for speakers’ fees, student prizes, and lunches.

 Ready to learn more?